Adenine nucleotide translocase 4 is expressed within embryonic ovaries and dispensable during oogenesis

 Digital Object Identifier (DOI)

 Lim, Chae Ho; Brower, Jeffrey V.; Resnick, James L.; Oh, S. Paul; and Terada, Naohiro, "Adenine nucleotide translocase 4 is expressed within embryonic ovaries and dispensable during oogenesis" (2015).
-Neurobiology.
+Translational Neuroscience.
 667.